snijderlab/annotator/documentation/main.typ

     image("../backend/icons/annotator_icon_export.svg"),
     [= Annotator

     A simple tool to help you manually discover the depths of your spectra, one spectrum at a time.
-Once your rawfiles are loaded you can select a scan and add you annotation with full control over theoretical fragment genration.
+Once your rawfiles are loaded you can select a scan and add you annotation with full control over theoretical fragment generation.
 The interactive spectrum will help you discover what the spectrum means, with full control to export gorgeous images.

     GitHub: #link(crate.package.repository)[#crate.package.repository] \
     License: #crate.package.license \